pawarbi/agentic-app-fabric-workshop/README.md

 ### Banking Application

 **The Banking Dashboard**: A central hub to view account balance and navigate the application.
 Below are the core capabilities:
 - **Transactions (OLTP)**: View a real-time list of all past transactions.
 This demonstrates a typical high-volume, read-heavy OLTP workload.
 - **Money Transfer (OLTP)**: Perform transfers between accounts.
 This showcases a classic atomic, write-heavy OLTP operation that must be fast and reliable.
 - **Financial Analytics (OLAP)**: Explore an analytics dashboard with charts and summaries of spending habits.
 This represents an OLAP workload, running complex, aggregate queries over a large dataset.
-- **Generative UI**: User can ask for a personalized interactive visualization/simulation.
-The custom visualizaton will be generated via the relevant agent, and the relevant configuration will be saved in the database for that user profile so that it can be retrieved every time this user logs in.
+- **Generative UI**: User can ask for a personalized interactive visualization/simulations to be created on the fly!
+The custom visualizaton will be generated via an expert agent, and the relevant configuration will be saved in the database for that user profile so that it can be retrieved every time this user logs in.
 Generated visualizations can also be edited upon user request.

 ### How it works:
 - **Multi-Agent Workload**: The app is built on top of a multi-agent solution in Langgraph.
 There are four distinct agents: